 After knocking on over 17,000 doors since the start of the Neighborhood Opportunity Network in 2009, we have met hundreds of low-income residents with clear aspirations for a better economic path.
-In response, IMPACT decided several years ago to devote more effort to creating neighborhood environments that could stimulate and support the ability of people to establish businesses where they can contriute their skills, express their aspirations, generate income, and build assets.
+In response, IMPACT is supporting the development of neighborhood environments that stimulate and support the ability of residents to establish businesses where they can contriute their skills, express their aspirations, generate income, and build assets.

 • The benefits of economic development policies and practices that bias toward big business and large scale projects are rarely felt or perceived at the neighborhood level where people of color live – like Long Branch.